An Interview With Ruskin Bond

 An exclusive interview with the famous children's book author, Ruskin Bond.
 Read and be excited!

-I distinctly remember the year my class in school was introduced to a collection of short stories written by a man named Ruskin Bond.
-Mountains blushing in the evening sun, fires crackling merrily in wooden lodges, jinns named Jimmy, and a motley crew of the strangest characters… there was no way I wasn’t going to obsesses over the book.
+I distinctly remember the year my class in school was introduced to a collection of short stories written by an author named Ruskin Bond.
+Mountains blushing in the evening sun, fires crackling merrily in wooden lodges, jinns named Jimmy, and a motley crew of the strangest characters… there was no way I wasn’t going to obsess over the book.
 It marked the first time a school textbook took a willing pride of place on my lap!
-But the author, to me, remained a mythical wordsmith with an intriguing name.
-When I mentioned this to him recently, he chuckled in genuine amusement.
+But the author, to me, remained a mythical wordsmith with an intriguing name who wrote amazing books for children.

 Oh, yes, I did speak to Mussorie’s most famous gentleman who just hit the stands again with his Uncles, Aunts and Elephants.
 Here are the details from my interview.

 Q: Growing up, who were your favourite children’s book authors?

 The first book I ever read was Alice's Adventures in Wonderland, so it’s very special to me; as is Peter Pan.
 As I grew older, I started favouring adventure stories like Treasure Island.
 When I was 12, I read David Copperfield by Charles Dickens.
 It made a great impression on me because young David grows up to be a writer and he became my role model.
 Did you know David was based on Dickens himself?
 When I was 14, I got my hands on Wuthering Heights by Emily Bronte.
 I also remember enjoying Three Men in a Boat!
 Chekov and Henry James introduced me to the short story medium.
 These authors influenced my own writing in a big way.

 Q: When did you decide you would write for children?